Smoking Tobacco Death and Disease

 View Bronchoscopy Video and Lung Biopsy on this patient

-View HTML Version of the Bronchoscopy Presentation
+View HTML Version of the Presentation

 Advertisements

 Google Ad space finances and sponsors ENT USAsm Website.
-ENT USAsm, Cumberland Otolaryngology or Dr Kevin Kavanagh, MD do not endorse, recommend, referrer to or are responsible for the Advertisements or for the
+ENT USAsm, Cumberland Otolaryngology or Dr Kevin Kavanagh, MD do not endorse, recommend, referrer to or are responsible for the Advertisements or for the content or claims made

 in the Advertisements.